gethiox/HIDI/README.md

 ![](docs/interface.png)

+Download the latest version from [releases](https://github.com/gethiox/HIDI/releases) for the platform of your choice.
-Just place binary on your platform and run by `./HIDI`
+Place binary on your system and run it with `./HIDI`.
 See `-h` flag for available optional arguments

 - If necessary, add permission for execution with `chmod +x HIDI`